Zachary Simino ‘19

 Zachary Simino ’19 wants to preserve and protect New Hampshire’s forests, and the forest technology program is giving him the foundational knowledge and hands-on experience he needs for success.

-Zachary Simino: I am most proud of the fact that UNH fully equips young men and woman to go out into the forestry world and have the proper knowledge to be able to pursue careers in the woods.
+Zachary Simino: I am most proud of the fact that UNH fully equips students to go out into the forestry world and have the proper knowledge to be able to pursue careers in the woods.
 It’s a wonderful place to be, and nowadays it seems that young people would rather be inside.

 Simino: There are a lot of things that motivate me to want to be a forester.
 I love the forest, trees, wildlife, and everything about the outdoors.
 The thing that motivates me most in the realm of forestry is my dad.
 He is a very hardworking man and in my opinion one of the most honest and motivated foresters in New Hampshire.
 He has inspired me to use my life to try to make the forests of New Hampshire a better place.